Home » Chicken Recipes » Breaded Chicken Tenders

 Instructions

 • Place the chicken tenders, buttermilk, hot sauce and 1 tsp of kosher salt in a plastic bag.
-Seal tightly and store in the fridge to marinate for 4 hours or overnight.
+Seal tightly shake then store in the fridge to marinate for 4 hours or overnight.

 • Remove to a paper towel lined tray to drain.
 Season immediately with additional seasoned salt.
 Rest for 5 minutes, then serve with your favorite dipping sauce.